programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 results_df_non_binary.iloc[0]['nyt_pdf_endpoint']
 ```

 In this case, our model assigns this book review almost a 98% chance of having an _f_ label.
-If we visit the review's pdf endpoint (https://timesmachine.nytimes.com/timesmachine/1905/05/27/101758576.pdf), we can see that this review is for _A Bookful of Girls_ by Anna Fuller (Putnam, 1905).[^16] In my original data, I labeled this book review _none_ rather than _f_ because the reviewer does not assign a gender to Fuller.
+If we visit the review's pdf endpoint ([https://timesmachine.nytimes.com/timesmachine/1905/05/27/101758576.pdf](https://timesmachine.nytimes.com/timesmachine/1905/05/27/101758576.pdf)), we can see that this review is for _A Bookful of Girls_ by Anna Fuller (Putnam, 1905).[^16] In my original data, I labeled this book review _none_ rather than _f_ because the reviewer does not assign a gender to Fuller.
 The review begins with a mention of Fuller's full name and switches quickly to a discussion of the book's characters.
 Nevertheless, gender is central from the very first lines of the review:

 > Six of the very nicest girls one would ever care to meet are to be found in Anna Fuller's 'Bookful of Girls.'
 They are such happy, wholesome, honest sort of young things, with such very charming ways about them, that they beguile even older readers into following their adventures in spite of the fact that he, or more properly speaking she, for this is distinctly a feminine book—knows all the time that they were never written for her, but rather for her daughter or younger sister.[^17]

-Here we several of the top coefficients indicative of the _f_ label, including _she_, _her_, _girls_, _daughter_, and _sister_, but there are several other _f_-leaning coefficients here as well.
+Here we encounter several of the top coefficients indicative of the _f_ label, including _she_, _her_, _girls_, _daughter_, and _sister_, but there are several other _f_-leaning coefficients here as well.
 The most obvious is _feminine_ but, according to our model, _anna_, _wholesome_, _young_ and _charming_ are all indicators leaning toward the _f_ label, and so is the word _written_.
 More broadly, we see a review that's deeply invested in binaristic notions of gender, which is a good reminder that the word _binary_, when used to describe a predictive model, is not synonymous with the idea of a _binary_ as it used in poststructural and deconstructionist theory.

-The non-binary book review with the most even split between the two class probabilities (i.e. closest to 50/50) is found in the last row of the `results_df_non_binary` DataFrame.
+The non-binary book review with the most even split between the two class probabilities (i.e., closest to 50/50) is found in the last row of the `results_df_non_binary` DataFrame.
 We can access the URL for the pdf file for this book review with the following code:

 ```python
 results_df_non_binary.iloc[-1]['nyt_pdf_endpoint']
 ```

 This review was originally labeled as having authors of more than one gender, and our binary model predicted it had a 49.95% chance of being labeled _f_ and a 50.05% chance of being labeled _m_.
-The URL (https://timesmachine.nytimes.com/timesmachine/1905/11/18/101332714.pdf) leads to a review of _Mrs.
+The URL ([https://timesmachine.nytimes.com/timesmachine/1905/11/18/101332714.pdf](https://timesmachine.nytimes.com/timesmachine/1905/11/18/101332714.pdf)) leads to a review of _Mrs.
 Brookfield and Her Circle_ by Charles and Frances Brookfield (Scribner's, 1905).[^18] The book is a collection of "letter and anecdotes" about Jane Octavia Brookfield, a novelist who maintained a literary salon.
 She had been friends with William Makepeace Thackeray.
-Her husband William Henry Brookfield was an Anglican clergyman, who had come friends with Alfred Tennyson in college.
+Her husband William Henry Brookfield was an Anglican clergyman, who had become friends with Alfred Tennyson in college.
 The reviewed book was written by Charles Brookfield, the son of Jane and William, and Charles's wife Frances.
 (Information on Frances appears hard to come by, but the review describes them as Mr. and Mrs. Brookfield.)

-The fact that this reviews are ambiguous in terms of gender is not especially surprising.
-The book's authors are presented as husband and wife and is reviewed giving nearly equal weight to Jane Octavia Brookfield and William Henry Brookfield.
+The fact that this book's reviews are ambiguous in terms of gender is not especially surprising.
+The book's authors are presented as husband and wife, and it is reviewed giving nearly equal weight to Jane Octavia Brookfield and William Henry Brookfield.
 Perhaps the significance here is that a book ostensibly focused on Jane Octavia Brookfield (as the title seems to indicate) frames Brookfield's identity and importance in relation to the men in her life.
 What's more, the review may amplify the extent to which the book engages in that rhetorical strategy.

 To learn more about the terms that drive the predicted probability, we can multiply each of the TF-IDF scores for this book review by their respective coefficients and see which combinations have the highest products.
 In reality, this product is only part of the probability formula (see above), but calculating a groups of products can give us a good snapshot of where we stand.